api3dao/wallet-watcher/README.md

 #### `chains`

 - `chains.<chainId>.rpc`: The RPC provider URL.
-- `chains.<chainId>.topUpAmount`: the amount to top up in the native token.
+- `chains.<chainId>.funderDepositoryLowBalanceWarn`: The FunderDepository contract balance below which an alert will be triggered.
 The value should be in full token units (i.e. in ethers or matics).
-- `chains.<chainId>.lowBalance`: The wallet balance value below which a top up is triggered.
+- `chains.<chainId>.topUpWalletLowBalanceWarn`: The top up wallet balance below which an alert will be triggered.
 The value should be in full token units (i.e. in ethers or matics).
-- `chains.<chainId>.globalSponsorLowBalanceWarn`: The global top up wallet balance below which an alert will be triggered.
-The value should be in full token units (i.e. in ethers or matics).
 - `chains.<chainId>.options`: The chain specific options used to get the gas price for top up transactions.

-- `topUpMnemonic`: The mnemonic of the top up wallet.

 - `opsGenieConfig.apiKey`: The Ops Genie api key.
 - `opsGenieConfig.responders[n].team` (optional): The Ops Genie responder type.
 If left undefined this will be inferred